Barbados

 10. Sporting Excellence: Barbados is passionate about sports, particularly cricket, with the island producing some of the world’s leading cricketers, including Sir Garfield Sobers.

-Places To Visit in Trinidad
+Places To Visit in Barbados

 Events